bgamari/ghc-wiki-import/commentary/compiler/tying-the-knot.md

-As we typecheck Haskell source code, we produce `TyCon`s and another type checking entities for them.
+As we typecheck Haskell source code, we produce `TyCon`s and other type-checking entities for them.
 If some declarations are mutually recursive, then we need to similarly tie the knot.
 There are two primary cases when this can occur: